Food addiction is a serious addiction which can cause multiple health problems. Discover how to stop food addiction with the keto diet.

 The average cookie contains between 7g net and 12g net depending on size and ingredients.
 A slice of white bread has 14g net carbs.

-Carbs are a major cause of insulin spikes, which in turn cause you to feel tired and hungry when insulin drops after a few hours.
+Carbs are a major cause of damaging insulin spikes.
+These levels then quickly drop after a few hours.

-This drop in insulin is also known to trigger craving, so another good reason to walk away from the carbs.
+Furthermore, this drop in insulin is also known to trigger cravings.
+This is another good reason to walk away from the carbs.

 However, just reducing your carb intake isn’t going to help you on its own.
 If this was the case then you wouldn’t still have your food addiction.